hpc-io/h5bench/README.md

 This set of benchmarks contains an I/O kernel developed based on a particle physics simulation's I/O pattern (VPIC-IO for writing data in a HDF5 file) and on a big data clustering algorithm (BDCATS-IO for reading the HDF5 file VPIC-IO wrote).

-- Optional CSV file output: Performance results will be print to standard output, an optional CSV output is available, simply add `CSV my_csv_file_path` to the end of your h5bench_vpicio/h5bench_bdcatsio command line.
-    - Example: `mpirun -n 2 ./h5bench_vpicio sample_1d.cfg data_1d.h5 CSV perf_1d.csv`
-- Optional metadata capture: **Use this only when you select to use the above CSV option**: If you want to collect running metadata, add `META metadata_list_file` after the two CSV arguments.
-The metadata_list_file contains a list of envaronment variable names that you want to capture, such as LSB_JOBID for the systems that run LSB scheduler, or SLURM_JOB_ID for Slurm.
-    - Example: `mpirun -n 2 ./h5bench_vpicio sample_1d.cfg data_1d.h5 CSV perf_1d.csv META sample_metadata_list`

 ## Settings in the config file

 The h5bench_vpicio and h5bench_bdcats take parameters in a plain text config file.
 The content format is **strict**.
 Unsupported formats :